andersonmmi/Recombinator/README.md

-# Reloaner
+# Recombinator
 Decentralized marketplace that allows microloans to be combined and repackaged an unlimited number of times.
+Loans are claimed by players who satisfy the claim conditions set by Originators.

 ## Core Concepts
-Reloaner is a **game** built on the xDai network that allows borrowers to originate loans from a combination of loans and become a lender.
+Recombinator is a **game** built on the xDai network that allows borrowers to originate loans from a combination of loans and become a lender.
 This is an infinate game open in perpetuity to all agents capable of playing.

 The first goal of the game is to create a lively marketplace of loans where credit scores can be determined by 3rd parties through address nonce, win/loss ratios, repayments totals, default totals, and a variety of other methods that have yet to be discovered.